Hilken Mancini

-Hilken Mancini (born February 5, 1970) is a US female singer, songwriter, musician, author, co-founder of Punk Rock Aerobics, and Girls Rock Campaign Boston.
-She has been a member of the bands Fuzzy, The Count Me Outs, Shepherdess, The Monsieurs and Band of Their Own, and starred in a Green Day video “Here Comes the Shock” doing her Punk Rock Aerobics.
+Hilken Mancini (born February 5, 1970) is an American singer, songwriter, musician, author, and aerobics teacher, best known as the co-founder of Punk Rock Aerobics and Girls Rock Campaign Boston.
+She has been a member of the bands Fuzzy, The Count Me Outs, Shepherdess, The Monsieurs, and Band of Their Own.
+She also directed the music video for the Green Day song “Here Comes the Shock”, which features her doing her Punk Rock Aerobics.

 Biography

 Early years

 Hilken was born and grew up in Syracuse, NY.

 Fuzzy

 Hilken formed the rock band Fuzzy, with Christine Toppin and Winston Braman in 1992.
 Fuzzy was signed by Atlantic Records for whom they released two albums.
 Their 1994 debut, Fuzzy, attracted attention thanks to its lead single Flashlight.
 The video for Flashlight was directed by Jesse Peretz.
 In August 2016, Rolling Stone named Flashlight as one of top 50 songs of the 1990s.

 Two years later, Fuzzy released Electric Juices.
 Fuzzy supported Electric Juices by touring with Juliana Hatfield, Belly, Buffalo Tom, Velocity Girl and The Posies.
 In the months following the tour, Fuzzy was dropped by Atlantic Records.
 David Ryan left to attend grad school and was replaced by Nate Darden in 1997.

 In 1999 Fuzzy released their final album, Hurray For Everything on the independent Catapult label.